laneboysrc/rc-headless-transmitter/docs/configurator.md

 Serving the web-app over HTTPS is quite easy as [Github](https://github.com) kindly provides projects to serve web pages via HTTPS for free ([Github Pages](https://pages.github.com)).

-Another compromise we have to make is the use of self-signed certificates on the *nRF-to-websocke* bridge, which trigger security warnings in all modern web browsers.
+Another compromise we have to make is the use of self-signed certificates on the *nRF-to-websocket* bridge, which trigger security warnings in all modern web browsers.
 The user will have to go through certain steps to allow this self-signed certificate before the *configurator web-app* can access it.

 ## nRF protocol details